-In an effort to keep communities running smoothly, calmly, and peacefully.
+States and municipalities enact disorderly conduct laws in an effort to keep communities running smoothly, calmly, and peacefully.
 Whenever people engage in conduct that is likely to cause a disturbance or lead to some sort of non-peaceful event, this behavior is often prosecuted as disorderly conduct, sometimes referred to as "breach of the peace."

 Circumstances.
 Many disorderly conduct cases involve behavior that would not otherwise be disorderly if it occurred in a different location or at a different time.
 For example, someone shouting loudly in a residential neighborhood street late at night is engaging in disorderly conduct, while someone using the exact same language and voice volume in an industrial area in the middle of a weekday is not.

-- Objectivity: When a prosecutor charges someone with disorderly conduct, it isn't always necessary for the prosecution to show that another person was alarmed by the accused's conduct.
+Objectivity.
+When a prosecutor charges someone with disorderly conduct, it isn't always necessary for the prosecution to show that another person was alarmed by the accused's conduct.
 Courts apply an objective standard when determining disorderly conduct laws.
 This means that a prosecutor must only show that a reasonable person would have been alarmed by the conduct

-- Location: Some states prohibit disorderly conduct in a public area, or conduct that disturbs the public order, though others do not require the behavior to occur in public or affect the public.
+Location.
+Some states prohibit disorderly conduct in a public area or conduct that disturbs the public order, though others do not require the behavior to occur in public or affect the public.
 Courts have held that public areas include such places as public restroom stalls, carnivals, hospital emergency rooms, and even private buildings available for public rental and entertainment.
 When the conduct occurs in private, courts have held that any conduct that disturbs others—typically neighbors—satisfies the public requirement.
 When the law doesn't require a public element, it's enough for the conduct to disrupt or disturb a single person's peace of mind.

 Because of the differences in the laws defining disorderly conduct, what constitutes such conduct in one state may not count as disorderly in another.
 However, a range of behaviors often qualifies as disorderly conduct, regardless of the state or municipality in which it occurs.

 Disorderly conduct is almost always punished as a misdemeanor offense, though it qualifies as a felony in certain circumstances, such as when a person makes a false report of a fire.
-State laws differ in the potential penalties involved for a conviction of disorderly conduct, but they typically include one or more of the following:
+State laws differ in the potential penalties involved for a conviction of disorderly conduct, but they typically include one or more of the following.

-- Jail.
 Jail time for a conviction of disorderly conduct is typically short, though state laws can allow for up to a year for a misdemeanor conviction.
 While many disorderly conduct convictions involve no jail time, especially for first-time offenders, courts often suspend a jail sentence or order a person to "time served," meaning the jail sentence is satisfied by the time the person already spent in jail after the initial arrest.

 Probation sentences are a common sentence for disorderly conduct charges.
 A court can sentence a person convicted of disorderly conduct to several months or more of probation.
 If the person violates probation by, for example, committing another act of disorderly conduct, the court will likely impose a more significant penalty, such as a jail term or a higher fine.